devpro/cf-dotnet-samples/dotnetcore/2.2/angular/README.md

-# ASP.NET Core Web App [C#] Web/MVC/Razor Pages
+# ASP.NET Core with Angular Web App [C#] Web/MVC/SPA

-This .NET Core App 2.2 web application has been created from Microsoft template (`dotnet new webapp`).
+This .NET Core App 2.2 web application has been created from Microsoft template (`dotnet new angular`).

 ## Setup